simplyshree/ECG-Signal-Processing-for-Arrhythmia-Detection/README.md

 <h2>7.
 Train–Test Split</h2>
 <p>
 The complete dataset was divided into training and testing sets using a 70:30 split.
-Stratified sampling was applied to preserve the original class distribution in both sets, ensuring unbiased model evaluation.
 </p>

 <h2>8.
 Classification Model</h2>